Museum proposes melting Lee statue to make new artwork

-CHARLOTTESVILLE, Va.
-(AP) — A Virginia museum is proposing to meltdown a statue of Confederate Gen. Robert E. Lee that was the focus of a violent white nationalist rally in 2017 in Charlottesville.
+RICHMOND, Va. -- A Virginia museum is proposing to melt down a statue of Confederate Gen. Robert E. Lee that was the focus of a violent white nationalist rally in 2017 in Charlottesville.

-It then wants to create a new work of public art from it.

 The council voted to remove the statues of Lee and Gen. Thomas “Stonewall” Jackson in June.